jacksleight/laravel-omni/README.md

 ### Routes

-To mount any component to a route use the `omni` route macro or class directly:
+To mount a component to a route use the `omni` route macro or class directly:

 ```php
 use App\Omni\Counter;